Making workshops interesting

 A diagram of an organizational structure, with interconnected circles labeled 'Strategy,' 'Structure,' 'Systems,' 'Shared Values,' 'Skills,' 'Staff,' and 'Style.'
 The diagram is titled 'ORB Model' and references 'McKinsey 7S,' with 'Hard' and 'Soft' categories marked on an axis.

-Creative Energy - in a graphic facilitation session we want people to be moving around, discussing ideas and using sticky notes.
-An environment where open discussions can take place and collaboration is encouraged.
+Then there's creative energy.
+In a graphic facilitation session we want people to be moving around, discussing ideas and using sticky notes in an environment where open discussions can take place and collaboration is encouraged.
+It’s all about getting people on their feet.

 In the Workshop